Taha Hinengaro – Health and Wellbeing Practice

 - an appropriate health or allied professional qualification requiring at least three years full-time tertiary study at an appropriate level

 Please note enrolment in this endorsement is subject to suitable placements being sought.
-Students enrolling in the Psychology optional courses PSYC442 and PSYC443 must have a minimum of a three year qualification that lead to eligibility for registration as a health practitioner legislated by the Health Practitioners Competence Assurance Act (2003).
+Students enrolling in the Psychology optional courses PSYC 442 and PSYC 443 must have a minimum of a three year qualification that led to eligibility for registration as a health practitioner legislated by the Health Practitioners Competence Assurance Act (2003).

-If you do not hold an undergraduate degree but are able to demonstrate extensive professional or scholarly experience, you may be considered for entry on a case by case basis by the Dean of Health Sciences.
+If you do not hold an undergraduate degree but are able to demonstrate extensive professional or scholarly experience, you may be considered for entry on a case-by-case basis by the Dean of Education and Health Sciences.